 National protected lands lie right outside of the National Park Complex.
 To the east is the Okanogan National Forest, where you will find beautiful lakes, hiking trails, and the Washington Pass Overlook.
 To the west is the Mount Baker – Snoqualmie National Forest and the Mount Baker Wilderness.
 Even though Mount Baker is not tucked away with the national park complex, it still makes a great place to add onto your visit to the North Cascades, as it is a gorgeous place to go hiking in the summer and skiing in the winter.

-How to Use This Map: Click the tab in the top left hand corner of the map to view the layers.
-You can click the check marks to hide or show layers.
-If you click the icons on the map, you can get more information about each point of interest.
+How to Use This Map: Click the tab in the top left corner of the map to see a list of the points of interest and to turn layers on/off.
+Click the icons on the map to get more information about each point of interest.

 Best Things to Do in North Cascades National Park